-Preterm or premature newborns staying in neonatal care units have special needs.
-While most of these needs are taken care of by the medical team, you too can support your preterm baby’s growth and development by practicing guided KMC.
+Preterm or premature newborns have special needs, and most of them are taken care of by the medical team in neonatal care units.
+However, you too can support your preterm baby’s growth and development by practicing guided KMC.
 Experts recommend it as an easy-to-use and cost-effective technique for supporting premature babies’ physical and physiological development and promoting parent–baby bonding (2).

-This post tells you about when kangaroo mother care is necessary, how it works, its benefits, and helpful tips for practicing kangaroo care with your baby.
+Read this post to know when kangaroo mother care is necessary, how it works, its benefits, and helpful tips for practicing kangaroo care with your baby.

 When Is Kangaroo Mother Care Needed?